 Further information on funding for prospective UK, EU and international postgraduate students.

 The certificate requires you to have a UK Doctorate in Clinical Psychology or Educational Psychology (or international equivalent recognised by the BPS) and registration as a clinical or educational psychologist with the Health and Care Professions Council.
-Applicants must also have demonstrated the knowledge component of training competencies (either via QiCN or BPS accredited courses) relevant to the practice component they wish to undertake (adult or paediatric).
-The adult version of this certificate is only open to those who hold the adult knowledge dimension (and vice versa in the paediatric case).
+You must also demonstrate that you have completed, or are undertaking, the knowledge component of training competencies (either via QiCN or BPS-accredited courses) relevant to the practice component they wish to undertake (adult or paediatric).
+The adult version of this certificate is only open to those who hold the adult knowledge dimension (and likewise the paediatric knowledge dimension in the paediatric case).